Leggett & Platt Governance

 The Board Chair will be invited to attend Committee meetings, unless matters to be discussed at the meeting make it appropriate to excuse him or her.
 The Board Chair may vote on matters before the Committee only if he or she is a member of the Committee.
 At the invitation of the Committee Chair, the CEO and other members of management may attend Committee meetings.

-The Secretary of the Company will attend and keep written minutes of Committee meetings, unless matters to be discussed at the meeting make it appropriate to excuse him.
-If the Secretary is excused, a member of the Committee will provide to the Secretary minutes of the meeting or information sufficient to prepare minutes.
+The Secretary or an Assistant Secretary of the Company will attend and keep written minutes of Committee meetings, unless matters to be discussed at the meeting make it appropriate to excuse him or her.
+If the Secretary or the Assistant Secretary is excused, a member of the Committee will provide to the Secretary or the Assistant Secretary minutes of the meeting or information sufficient to prepare minutes.

 Duties and Responsibilities